 The last step to do is to change the field types.

-And there you go – A Word form ready to go live!
+And there you go – creating an online form in Word couldn’t be easier!
 Once it is published, it is online for your form users to complete and submit, either via a link sent out by email or via your Public Forms Library webpage.

 So start turning all your existing Word forms today with VF Creator before piles of paper build up!